Zabolekar/budivelnyk/README.md

 - If you know in advance that your code only requires a few bytes to run, you don't have to allocate a large tape.
 - You can pre-fill the tape with input data and inspect the modified tape after the bf program exits, which leads to composable bf programs.

+The disadvantages, compared to a hypothetical implementation that allocates more tape when needed, are:
+- If you *don't* know in advance how much tape your bf code requires, which is likely to be the case with most non-trivial programs, you have to guess.
+If your guess is too low, the program might crash, and if your guess is too high, you'll waste memory.
+Worse, the required tape length can't always be determined empirically because it might depend on user input.

+Note that some bf programs, e.g. `+[>+]`, require an infinitely long tape.
+They can't be executed on a real computer.
+Allocating more tape on demand won't solve that.

 ## Tapes in Python

 The proper way to create a tape is to use the `make_tape` function we provide,